gogwilt/secrets-game-jam/devlog.md

 I don't think I can add my "tap" vs "tap-and-hold" idea, because I think it will make the controls feel sluggish during normal gameplay.

+# Milestone 1 Entry: Level Signalling (11/4)

+Made the outline of the secret dimension visible in the main dimension.